lilin-bme/lilin-bme.github.io/index.md

 # LIN LAB AT SJTU

+{% capture text %}

 An engaging 1-3 sentence description of your lab.

-{% include section.html %}

-## Highlights

-{% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.

 {%
   include button.html
-  link="research"
-  text="See our publications"
+  link="projects"
-  icon="fa-solid fa-arrow-right"
+  text="See our research projects" icon="fa-solid fa-arrow-right"
   flip=true
   style="bare"